 Applying for a new job is never easy.
 Businesses known for employee satisfaction get mountains of applications for every open position.
 This has become even trickier thanks to the digital age.
 Anyone can fill out a job application online within minutes and send it directly to the company they want to work for.
-To ease a recruiter's burden, firms effectively use an applicant tracking system to vet people.
+Firms effectively use an applicant tracking system to vet people to ease a recruiter's burden.
 Therefore, you should always know how to beat applicant tracking systems to get your resume ahead of a hiring manager.

 Here are the best tips on how to prevent your CV from being overlooked by applicant tracking systems ATS.
 Then you can score that in-person interview for your dream job in no time.